Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-portal.md

 }
 ```

-This `ExamplePortal` implements the `AbstractPortal` contract, but is also an `Ownable` contract.
+This `ExamplePortal` implements the `AbstractPortalV2` contract, but is also an `Ownable` contract.
 This means that you can clearly add a lot of features to your Portal, for example via the OpenZeppelin contracts.

 In this example, we are using the `_onAttest` hook to add some logic in the attestation issuance process.
 In this case, it verifies that the issuing transaction is paying a 0.001 ETH fee.
 If this condition is not met, an error is thrown.